How to Identify Your Organization’s Critical Roles

 Availability of External Candidates

-How difficult would it be to find qualified external candidates to fill this position?
+How difficult is it to find qualified external candidates to fill this position?

 Customizing the Critical Position Identification Questionnaire